Creating and scheduling bots

 Bots joining calls with less than 10 min notice

-Ad-hoc bots are created when a bot's join_at is less than 10 min in advance or omitted completely.
+Ad-hoc bots are created when a bot's join_at is less than 10 min in advance or omitted completely at the time you call the Create Bot endpoint.
 For example, users may meet spontaneously and the user will supply the meeting URL to join a live (on-demand) meeting.

 Recall maintains a limited pool of warm bots called the ad-hoc bot pool (since bots take time to start up), and the pool can deplete during brief spikes in which the API will return 507 errors.
 We're constantly replenishing the pool so you should be able to claim a bot within a few attempts by retrying every 30s.